Make money by listening to music

-Since it is an invite-only site, the only way to join the reviewing panel is to give your email address to one of their telephone interviewers if they call you about taking a radio survey over the phone.
-Invitations for surveys are then sent to your email account and you rate short music clips to be rewarded with fairly substantial Amazon gift cards.
+Since it’s an invite-only site, the only way to join the reviewing panel is to give your email address to one of their telephone interviewers who may call you about taking a radio survey over the phone.
+They then send you invitations for surveys to your email account.
+You rate short music clips to be rewarded with fairly substantial Amazon gift cards.

 Have a look at this link here.